jacqueline-chao/jacqueline-chao/README.md

 - 👩‍🎓 I am a continuous learner.
 I'm always leveling up my knowledge & skills, especially in data analysis, data science, & data engineering.
 (I ❤️ data!)
 - 💬 Connect with me on LinkedIn!
 I'd love to collaborate on a CS-/DS-/sustainability-related project or just chat.
 Find me here 👉 https://www.linkedin.com/in/jacque-chao/.

 Experience an issue with a project?
 Find a mistake?
 Just let me know!
-I will thank you. 🙂
+Thanks. 🙂